monipek/Tuchow_Pollution_Analysis/README.md

 </div>

 The Tableau dashboard ([click here to access](https://public.tableau.com/app/profile/monika.pekosz3314/viz/PolandPollutionLevelsDashboard/AveragePM10)) visualises these trends on an interactive map, highlighting a clear north-south divide.
 Southern cities, often located in valleys (Figure 5), suffer the worst air quality, while northern regions benefit from open plains and coastal winds.
 However, I was very glad to find that overall, the PM10 levels in Polish cities have reduced over the decade and that Tuchów went from being the 13th most polluted city in Poland in 2010 to being the 19th in 2020!
-It might not be much but it is still an improvement :)
+It might not be a big one but it is still an improvement :)

 <div align="center">